How Far Out of Square Is Acceptable for a Deck

 However, don’t get too hung up on making the deck perfect.
 A little bit of deviation from the square is generally acceptable and can even add to the character of your deck.
 Just make sure that the overall shape of the deck is still pleasing to the eye.

-Here we have given answers on how far out of square is acceptable for a deck and some tips to get accurate square-up measurements.
+Here, we have given answers on how far out of square is acceptable for a deck and some tips for getting accurate square-up measurements.
 Be sure to follow these tips.

 1. Measure from the edge of the house to the edge of the deck.